iWriteGigs

 C “The duration of action for this insulin is approximately 8 to 10 hours, so you will need to take it twice a day.”

-D “You cannot mix this insulin with any other insulin in the same syringe.”
+D “You can mix this insulin with NPH insulin to enhance its effects.”

 Question #45